Most useful information for getting aged care services

 We may have your financial details if you get a relevant income support payment from us or the Department of Veterans’ Affairs.

-Who should apply for an aged care calculation of your cost of care
+When applying for an aged care calculation of your cost of care, you’ll need to give us some supporting documents.

 1. Ageing